Leveraging graph neural networks and mobility data for COVID-19 forecasting: Results and discussion

+In contrast, the GNN-based models, GCRN and GCLSTM, showed remarkably similar performance.
+The slight difference in their mean RMSE values ($\Delta = 17.40$) indicates comparable predictive capabilities on average.
+The quartile analysis confirms this, revealing a very similar error distribution.
+However, the GCLSTM proved slightly more consistent, with a lower standard deviation (106.02) and a narrower error range (680.79) compared to the GCRN's standard deviation (140.95) and error range (798.13).
+This suggests that while both GNN models perform comparably, the GCLSTM offers a marginally more stable performance.

+A common trend across all three models is a decline in performance as the prediction horizon increases, highlighting the inherent challenge of forecasting farther into the future.

+Figure \ref{fig:heatmap_rmse_ch} shows the results for the Chinese dataset.
+For this case, the performance disparity was even more pronounced, with the LSTM model again significantly outperforming both GNN-based models.
+The LSTM heatmap indicates consistently low errors across nearly all configurations.
+In contrast, the GCRN and GCLSTM models display more heterogeneous heatmaps with noticeable ``hotspots'' of high error, such as the outlier observed for GCLSTM at a window size and prediction horizon of $5$.
+This outcome suggests that for the Chinese time series, which may possess different underlying patterns, the spatial information captured by the GNNs did not translate into a predictive advantage for the regression task.
+Instead, the standard LSTM's strong sequential modeling capability has proven more effective.

-In the China results Table \ref{tab:regression_comparation_models_china}, the GCRN and GCLSTM models displayed similar statistical characteristics.
+In Table \ref{tab:regression_comparation_models_china}, the GCRN and GCLSTM models show similar statistical characteristics for the Chinese results.
 The most noticeable difference lies in the maximum RMSE values, where the GCLSTM model shows a significantly higher maximum error ($762.37$) than the GCRN model ($401.35$).
 This suggests that while both models perform similarly under most conditions, the GCLSTM has occasional predictions with substantially higher errors.

 The standard deviation further highlights the models' different error distributions.
 The GCRN's lower standard deviation of $73.81$ indicates more consistent predictions, while the GCLSTM's higher standard deviation of $95.55$ suggests more variable performance.
 The GCRN model showed a more constrained range of RMSE values, spanning from $16.22$ to $401.35$, with a mean of $96.65$ and a standard deviation of $73.81$.
 In contrast, the GCLSTM model exhibited more significant variability, with RMSE values ranging from $16.41$ to $762.37$, a mean of $109.09$, and a standard deviation of $95.55$.